Breastfeeding twins or multiples

 Twins and multiples – Transcript

-The great news is that many, many breastfeeding mothers have gone on and made all the milk that’s needed for their babies and I do actually know a lady who breastfeed triplets successfully!
-There’s certainly evidence of ladies who managed to produce milk for quadruplets as well, so this is definitely possible.
-I think the reason for this is that we have so much more knowledge now around how breastfeeding works and how to get that milk supply established – whether it’s one baby, two babies or three babies (or more!), we know that your body is able to do that.
-Many, many mothers who are expecting multiples are reaching their goals with breastfeeding.
+But the great news is that many, many breastfeeding mothers have gone on and made all the milk that’s needed for their babies and I do actually know a lady who breastfeed triplets successfully! – and there is certainly evidence of ladies who managed to produce milk (reliable signs)for quadruplets as well, so this is definitely possible – and I think the reason for this is that we have so much more knowledge now around how breastfeeding works and how to get that milk supply established – whether it’s one baby, two babies or three babies (or more!), we know that your body is able to do that.
+So many, many mothers who are expecting multiples are reaching their goals with breastfeeding.

-One of the most important things at the beginning is to get that practical help, so that your friends and your family rally round and do what they need to do, so that you can actually sit there with your babies, working out positions that work better, and getting breastfeeding off to a good start.
-Make sure you also get support from health professionals, as well.
-Get that support in advance of having your babies as well as afterwards, and skilled lactation support where necessary.
+And one of the most important things at the beginning is to get that practical help, so that your friends and your family rally round and do what they need to do, so that you can actually sit there with your babies, working out positions that work better, and getting breastfeeding off to a good start – and make sure you also get support from health professionals, as well – and get that support in advance of having your babies as well as afterwards, and skilled lactation support where necessary.

 So, when you do start breastfeeding your babies, just take the lead from them – look out for the feeding cues, bring them to the breast as often as is needed, and allow them to build up your supply and get all the milk that they want.
 It’s also important that you learn what the signs are that will help you to know that they are both getting enough milk, so have a look at the videos relating to that.

-It might just be that you find that one baby, or two, or if you’ve got three babies, that none of them are latching well at the beginning, if at all.
+But it might just be that you find that one baby, or two, or if you’ve got three babies, that none of them are latching (baby not latching video) well at the beginning, if at all.
 It might be that they’re separated from you for a little while, and so not always able to be with you.
-So, in that situation, it’s still possible to go forward – the most important thing is to protect your supply, seek out assistance so that you can use a hospital-grade double pump to get your milk supply established and your babies can have that milk while they’re working on the attachment issues.
+So, in that situation, it’s still possible to go forward – the most important thing is to protect your supply, seek out assistance so that you can use a hospital-grade double pump to get your milk supply established (exclusive pumping video)and your babies can have that milk while they’re working on the attachment issues.

 Lots and lots of skin-to-skin, (wherever you get the chance!) will boost the hormones that make milk and keep your babies in a really good position for feeding and for thinking about learning to latch, and to practice at the breast, basically.
 So, lots of skin-to-skin is paramount, at least two hours a day if you can, and have a good look at the information around positioning for babies at the breast, because it’s paramount that you feel comfortable when you’re feeding.